Connect with others who understand.

 How Are the Classes of Lupus Nephritis Diagnosed?

 When glomeruli and mesangial cells become damaged, the kidneys cannot properly remove waste and excess fluid from the blood.
-This can lead to signs and symptoms of lupus nephritis, including:
+As a result, important components like protein and blood cells, which should remain in the body, can be lost in the urine.
+This can lead to symptoms of lupus nephritis, including:

 • Proteinuria — Leakage of excess protein into the urine, which causes foamy, frothy urine